bensampson5/libsv/README.rst

 Then add the ``site-packages/`` folder, where LibSV was just installed, to your include path when building your project so that your design tools can find LibSV.

-Finally, at the top of your design file where you want to use LibSV modules, for each module you want to use, simply add:
+Finally, at the top of your design file where you want to use LibSV modules, for each module you want to use, add:

 .. code-block:: SystemVerilog